forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 Overall topically administrated IFNs show improved outcomes and even at quite late disease stage some benefits are observed.

 *Topical IFN Alpha:* Topical IFN alphas (all of subtype alpha-2b) reduce the mortality by 80% if early administrated.
-Even at mid disease stage an unfavorable disease progression is stopped in 50% of the cases.
+Even at mid disease stage an unfavorable disease progression is prevented in 50% of the cases.
 Later than 10 days after symptom onset the beneficial effects are reduced, however no adverse effects on the outcomes are observed. -> [Overview Topical IFN alpha](#overview-topical-ifn-alpha)
 > mostly based on retrospective uncontrolled (many different treatment combinations) studies with patients treated in early or mid 2020.

-*Topical IFN Beta:* Nebulized IFN beta-1a reduced the progression to severe Covid by roughly 50% in a RCT by [Monk et al](#summary-monk) in the UK.
+*Topical IFN Beta:* Nebulized IFN beta-1a reduces the progression to severe Covid by roughly 50% in a RCT by [Monk et al](#summary-monk) in the UK.
 Another RCT by [Khamis et al](#summary-khamis) with IFN beta-1b found no effect. -> [Overview Topical IFN beta](#overview-topical-ifn-beta)

 *Topical IFN K:* Early topical IFN K increases the viral clearance and accordingly the clinical improvement is faster. -> [Overview Topical IFN K](#refs-topical-ifn-k)